 Students requesting medical records should allow up to 15 business days processing time.
 A fee is charged for medical records processing of records greater than 5 pages.

 There is no fee for students to obtain their immunization record and it is available immediately.
-Students will need to fill out the release form.

 Release of Health Records FROM Mason